Dick Teague: Teague designs

-British automotive writer Nick Georgano devotes a chapter to Teague in the book titled The Art of the American Automobile: the Greatest Stylists and their Work describing individuals whose creative talents made a difference in production and custom automobiles since the 1930s.
-According to the authors of the book,Yesterday's Tomorrows: Past Visions of the American Future, Teague was one of the people that "helped to transport us into the future."
+British automotive writer Nick Georgano devotes a chapter to Teague in the book titled The Art of the American Automobile: the Greatest Stylists and Their Work, describing individuals whose creative talents made a difference in production and custom automobiles since the 1930s.
+According to the authors of the book, Yesterday's Tomorrows: Past Visions of the American Future, Teague was one of the people that "helped to transport us into the future."
 While serving as the chief stylist, Teague was called by Popular Mechanics to predict the design trends for automobiles in the 1960s.
 Together with Brooks Stevens, Teague presented ideas about future cars and vehicle technologies at the 1963 SAE congress in Detroit.
-Teague, "who is generally considered to have been a bit of a maverick" predicted an evolutionary process for automobiles that turned out to be right.
-Teague foretold improvements in conventional gasoline engines, while cars "would have greater variety of style now that glass could be shaped, and better suspension systems" In contrast to Stevens, Teague believed that the automobiles of 1970 would still be built to provide basic transportation, and not be "a home on wheels" powered by an advanced power plant “the size of a breadbox.”
+Teague, "who is generally considered to have been a bit of a maverick" predicted an evolutionary process for automobiles that turned out to be correct.
+Teague foretold improvements in conventional gasoline engines, while cars "would have greater variety of style now that glass could be shaped, and better suspension systems".
+In contrast to Stevens, Teague believed that the automobiles of 1970 would still be built to provide basic transportation, not "a home on wheels", and be powered by an advanced power plant "the size of a breadbox."

-During the early-1960s, Teague's styling team began developing an entirely new concept for AMC - a sporty fastback design.
-Teague knew that the automaker was just not willing to spend the millions of dollars needed for all-new tooling, his design team made imaginative use of existing tooling and create spin-offs from existing products.
+During the early 1960s, Teague's styling team began developing an entirely new concept for AMC—a sporty fastback design.
+Teague knew that the automaker was just not willing to spend the millions of dollars needed for all-new tooling; his design team made imaginative use of existing tooling and devised spin-offs from existing products.
 The results were proposals for which Teague selected the names for both: the Tarpon show car and the production Marlin.
 Although promoting the smaller version, Teague recalled that "Abernethy had decided that instead of a 2+2 we would build a 3+3 sports-type car."

-Teague was responsible for the design of several AMC and Jeep vehicles.
-He developed the Gremlin, Pacer, Matador coupe, Rambler American, AMC Javelin, and AMX Hornet, and subsequently adapted AMC's compact platform for the Concord, Spirit and Eagle models.
-He was also responsible for a number of concept cars and lobbied for the production of several, including the compact Tarpon that ultimately led to the large Marlin.
-He also lobbied for continuing the two-seat AMX models after 1970.
+Teague was responsible for designing several AMC and Jeep vehicles.
+He developed the Gremlin, Pacer, Matador coupe, Rambler American, AMC Javelin, and AMX and Hornet.
+Subsequently, he adapted AMC's compact platform for the Concord, Spirit, and Eagle models.
+Teague was also responsible for many concept cars and lobbied for the production of several, including the compact Tarpon, which ultimately led to the development of the large Marlin.
+He also lobbied company executives to continue the two-seat AMX models after the 1970 model year.